About This Theme

 Thank you, Bakari, for commenting on my first entry of the #NaJoWriMo!
 And yes, you are right, there was ”more creativity” within me than I first thought once I sat down with the question of the initial prompt.

-I will use the prompts to spark new blog posts but possibly spread them out more than on a daily basis!
+Will use the prompts to spark new blog posts, but possibly spread them out more than on a daily basis!

 Too often, my journal devolves into something more like a record of daily events rather than creative expressions or inner explorations.
 This will be the first time I've worked with prompts for a guided journaling experience.
 Looking forward to it. :)